 The SHOUT nano 100 utilizes a Bluetooth Low Energy (BLE) transceiver to provide a secondary command interface path alternative to the USB-C connector port.
 Like the USB port, this interface can connect with SatTerm running on a Windows[®] PC.
-You can also establish a Bluetooth connection with a Bluetooth enabled Android device running the SHOUT nano 100 App (see section 5.1 Pairing the SHOUT nano 100 to Android Device).
-For information regarding the SHOUT App, refer to section 6 SHOUT App Overview.
+You can also establish a Bluetooth connection with a Bluetooth enabled Android device running the SHOUT nano 100 App (see section 5.

-By default, the Bluetooth interface has a 10-minute idle timer that turns off the Bluetooth interface when there is no data transfer or when the Bluetooth has been disconnected for more than 10 minutes.
+By default, the Bluetooth interface has a 10-minute idle timer that turns off the Bluetooth interface when there is no data transfer, or when the Bluetooth has been disconnected for more than 10 minutes.